-2.2.
-Initialization of Region Labeling
+2.2 Initialization of Region Labeling

 Our intention is to work on a higher level of information where regions are linked to possible labels rather than only to their visual features.
-The above described ARG contains low-level information extracted directly by the image itself, but it also has labels and confidence values assigned by a knowledge-assisted analysis (KAA) algorithm, discussed in depth in a previous work [5].
-Population of the fuzzy set $L_a$ for all regions of G, is based on a matching process between the visual descriptors stored in each vertex $v_a$ of the ARG and the corresponding visual descriptors of concepts, stored in the form of prototype instances in the corresponding ontological knowledge base.
+The above described ARG contains low-level information extracted directly by the image itself, but it also has labels and confidence values assigned by a knowledge-assisted analysis (KAA) algorithm, discussed in depth in a previous work [6].
+For each vertex (i.e. a region of the image) of the ARG a matching process is performed between the visual descriptors stored in the vertex and the corresponding visual descriptors of concepts, stored in the form of prototype instances in an ontological knowledge base.
 This process results to an initial fuzzy labeling of the regions with concepts from the knowledge base.
 This is of course not a simple task and results depend highly on the domain where it is applied, as well as on the quality of the knowledge base.

-2.3.
-SRG Algorithm Description
+2.3 SRG Algorithm Description

 Conducting thorough experiments trying to improve the results of the KAA algorithm, we came up with the idea presented in this paper: To adapt a well known segmentation technique, like region growing, to the problem of semantic annotation.
-More specifically, we adopt a watershed-like region merging technique, starting from regions-seeds that are automatically selected.
+More specifically, we adopt a watershed-like region merging [8] technique, starting from regions-seeds that are automatically selected.